Suspension bridge in lush forest on Korean Demilitarized Zone tour.

 What to bring

-• Wear comfortable walking shoes as you walk through the tunnel and on different terrains.
+• Comfortable walking shoes are essential for navigating through the tunnel and various terrains.

 What’s not allowed

-• Luggage and large bags are not allowed on the tour.
+• Luggage and large bags cannot be brought on this tour.

 Accessibility

-• This tour is not suitable for those with mobility issues.
+This tour is not recommended for individuals with mobility challenges.

 Additional information

-• DMZ is a military area and hence it can close without prior notice.
+• The DMZ, being a military zone, may close without prior notice.

-• DMZ is closed on Mondays and military training days.
+• Closures occur on Mondays and during military training days.

-• A transfer to the DMZ shuttle bus is required if there are fewer than 30 people in the car, in accordance with government policy.
+• A transfer to the DMZ shuttle bus may be required if fewer than 30 participants are present, as per government policy.

 Visitors at the 3rd Infiltration Tunnel entrance on the DMZ Tour in Korea.